Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 - `bwa`: The absolute path to the `bwa` executable
 - `samtools`: The absolute path to the `samtools` executable
 - `cutadapt`: The absolute path to the `cutadapt` executable
+- `merged_analysis`: Whether or not the paired read merging step should taking (highly recommend not using) default = False
 - `read_threshold`: The minimum number of reads at a location for that location to be called as a site.
 We recommend leaving it to the default value of 4.
-- `window_size`: Size of the sliding window, we recommend leaving it to the default value of 3.
+- `window_size`: Size of the sliding window, we recommend leaving it to the default value of 30.
 - `mapq_threshold`: Minimum read mapping quality score.
-We recommend leaving it to the default value of 50.
+We recommend leaving it to the default value of 40.
 - `start_threshold`: Tolerance for breakpoint location.
 We recommend leaving it to the default value of 1.
 - `gap_threshold`: Distance between breakpoints.
 We recommend leaving it to the default value of 3 for Cas9.
-- `mismatch_threshold`: Number of tolerated gaps in the fuzzy target search setp.
+- `mismatch_threshold`: Number of tolerated mismatches in the fuzzy target search step.
 We recommend leaving it to the default value of 6.
+- `edist_threshold`: Maximum edit (levenshtein) distance in the fuzzy target search step. default=7
+- `bulge_threshold`: Number of tolerated indels (bulges) in the fuzzy target search step. default=1
 - `read_length`: Fastq file read length, default is 151.
 - `PAM`: PAM sequence, default is NGG.
-- `merged_analysis`: Whether or not the paired read merging step should taking (highly recommend not using) default = False
-- `dedup_umi`: Whether or not the dedupliucation of UMIs step should taking True or False, default = False
-- `bc_pattern`: If umi deduplication is taking place, which barcode pattern should be given to UMI tools, default=none
+- `search_radius`: in addition to the window size, how far away from the cut site to search for search
 - `normalize`: normalization method to use for replicates "none", "median" or "rpm", default=median

+For BE analysis
+- `BEsearch_radius`: In addition to the window size, how far away from the overlap to search for search
+- `BEmodel_min_overlap`: Min. overlap between reads required.
+Ex. a value of 2 means the nCas9 would nick 2bp from the deaminase.
+Highly recommended keeping this at 2.
+- `BEmodel_max_overlap`: Max overlap between reads required.
+Ex. a value of 15 means the nCas9 would nick 15bp from the deaminase.

 ### Pipeline commands (must be run alongside samples command)